backdrop-contrib/ckeditor_codemirror/README.txt

 INSTALLATION
 ------------
 1. Download and install CKEditor and Libraries API modules.
+2. Download and install CKEditor CodeMirror module.
-2. Download CKEditor-CodeMirror-Plugin library to the following directory "sites/all/libraries/ckeditor.codemirror".
+3. Download CKEditor-CodeMirror-Plugin library to the following directory "sites/all/libraries/ckeditor.codemirror".
 Path to "plugin.js" file should be "sites/all/libraries/ckeditor.codemirror/plugin.js".
+   Note: Latest version of module will offer to do this for you automatically.
    Use "drush ckeditor-codemirror-download" (or "drush ccmd") command to download the library.